AlexiosSt/Stock-market/README.md

 This project follows closely the [example](https://scikit-learn.org/stable/auto_examples/applications/plot_stock_market.html#sphx-glr-auto-examples-applications-plot-stock-market-py) provided by `Scikit-learn`!

+The project employs unsupervised learning techniques to extract the stock market structure from variations in historical quotes.

 ## Retrieve data from Internet

 The data is from 2003 - 2008, and represent the daily variation in quote prices.